She discovered Jurassic dinosaur fossils that challenged Bible-based creationism

 Mary Anning was a British fossil collector, dealer, and paleontologist (before there was paleontology).
 Her studies challenged the Bible-based view of creation, and her gender and status challenged what a scientists should be.
 The fossils she found proved that there was something before man, which upset the established narrative of the history of life on Earth.
 The British Journal for the History of Science describes her as “the greatest fossilist the world ever knew."

-Anning would roam the limestone cliffs in Dorset.
+Anning would roam the limestone cliffs in Dorset, England.
 This is where she made many fossil discoveries, including the first ichthyosaur skeleton.
 This creature must have looked quite strange, its skull was four feet long and its jaw was the shape of a pair of needle-nose pliers.

 Her discoveries would introduce a world of firsts to the scientific community, including the first two plesiosaur skeletons ever found, the first pterosaur skeleton located outside Germany, and fish fossils.
 She would collect fossils that became dislodged after mudslides and retrieve them before they were swallowed by the sea's tides.
 This work could be quite dangerous.
 In 1833, the landslide that took her dog's life nearly took her own.

 It's important to note that during the early 1800s, most people in Britain maintained a literal interpretation of the creation story, believing the Earth was only a few thousand years old.
 But these new creatures buried beneath our feet made scientists consider there may have been an entirely different world before our own.